Main Article Content

 Abstract

 The integration of online learning greatly affects final-year students who are working on their thesis.
 One common challenge they face is academic procrastination.
-This behavior is influenced by internal factors, particularly self-control and time management, as well as external factors such as authoritarian parenting.
-Therefore, this study aimed to examine the relationship between self-control, time management, and authoritarian parenting on students' academic procrastination.
-A total of 350 final-year students from the University of Muhammadiyah Surakarta were selected as participants through a convenience sampling method.
-A quantitative design was adopted, and data were collected using scales for academic procrastination, self-control, time management, and authoritarian parenting, all of which were validated and tested for reliability.
-Data was analyzed using multiple regression, resulting in an F-value of 94.506 and a p-value of 0.000.
-The results showed that self-control, time management, and authoritarian parenting were significantly correlated with academic procrastination among final-year students at the University of Muhammadiyah Surakarta.
-The beta coefficients for self-control and academic procrastination, as well as time management and academic procrastination, were negative, with values of -0.286 and -0.261, respectively.
+This quantitative study aimed to examine the relationship between self-control, time management, and authoritarian parenting on students’ academic procrastination.
+A total of 350 final-year students from the Universitas Muhammadiyah Surakarta were selected as participants through a convenience sampling method.
+Data was collected using scales for academic procrastination, self-control, time management, and authoritarian parenting.
+Data was analyzed using multiple regression, resulting in an F-value of 94.506 and a p-value of .000.
+The results showed that selfcontrol, time management, and authoritarian parenting were significantly correlated with academic procrastination.
+The beta coefficients for self-control and academic procrastination, as well as time management and academic procrastination, were negative, with values of -.286 and -.261, respectively.
 This indicated that high self-control and time management could reduce academic procrastination.
-Moreover, authoritarian parenting showed a significant value of 0.069, suggesting that students getting exposed to higher levels of such parenting style were more likely to engage in academic procrastination.
+Moreover, authoritarian parenting showed a significant value of .069, suggesting that students getting exposed to higher levels of such parenting style were more likely to engage in academic procrastination.
 The effective contribution of self-control, time management, and authoritarian parenting to academic procrastination was found to be 45%.
-Based on these results, improving self-control could be an effective strategy for reducing academic procrastination.
+Thus, improving self-control could be an effective strategy for reducing academic procrastination.

 Article Details